blackmetal2000/SharpThreadNameCalling/README.md

 #### POC Image:
 ![alt text](https://i.imgur.com/yg7MO97.png)

 There's no use of `VirtualAllocEx` API in this case.
 The written memory is in `SpareULongs` field in PEB.
-By default, this field has "PAGE_READ_WRITE" permissions.
+By default, this field has `PAGE_READ_WRITE` permissions.

 ![alt text](https://i.imgur.com/ZdCWgiJ.png)